bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

 ====================================

-With just a few lines of Python code, Bokeh enables you to create interactive, JavaScript-powered visualizations in your browser.
+With just a few lines of Python code, Bokeh enables you to create interactive, JavaScript-powered visualizations displayable in a web browser.

 The basic idea of Bokeh is a two-step process: First, you select from Bokehs building blocks to create your visualization.
 Second, you customize these